Azure Cognitive Search - frequently asked questions (FAQ)

 Why is the search rank a constant or equal score of 1.0 for every hit?

 By default, search results are scored based on the statistical properties of matching terms, and ordered high to low in the result set.
 However, some query types (wildcard, prefix, regex) always contribute a constant score to the overall document score.
 This behavior is by design.
-Azure Search imposes a constant score to allow matches found through query expansion to be included in the results, without affecting the ranking.
+Azure Cognitive Search imposes a constant score to allow matches found through query expansion to be included in the results, without affecting the ranking.

 For example, suppose an input of "tour*" in a wildcard search produces matches on "tours", "tourettes", and "tourmaline".
 Given the nature of these results, there is no way to reasonably infer which terms are more valuable than others.
 For this reason, we ignore term frequencies when scoring results in queries of types wildcard, prefix, and regex.
 Search results based on a partial input are given a constant score to avoid bias towards potentially unexpected matches.